29riyasaxena/DSG-Share/README.md

 Then a countplot representing the number of profs who graduated between the specified year categories is made while having a gender-wise comparision.

+Combinations of 2-3 columns have been interlinked and their relative counts have been displayed as countplots for visual understanding of the data.

 Next, a graphical inference is made to analyze the distribution of faculty members based on the country from which they graduated.